Corruption and its Socio-Economic Impacts on the Healthcare Sector (Tsaboy Ny Gasy Project)

-The Tsaboy ny Gasy Project advocates citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.
+The Tsaboy ny Gasy Project advocates for citizens' social and economic rights, particularly by fighting corruption in the health sector in Madagascar.

-To inform the project, TI-Madagascar has conducted a diagnosis into the different forms of country that impact upon health services.
-This has involved: a study of the legislative environment; a literature review (existing evidence of corruption) and; qualitative research into the impact of corruption upon the lives of individuals.
+To inform the project, TI-Madagascar conducted an assessment to identify how different types of corruption impact health services.
+This involved a study of the legislative environment; a literature review (existing evidence of corruption), and qualitative research to assess impact of corruption upon the lives of individuals.

-The research has subsequently informed a new typology of corruption cases in the healthcare sector in Madagascar.
-Analysis of the collected data allows for the development of a system to classify the complex reality of the cases within the sector.
-Considering regional specificities, the study identified the circumstances in which cases of corruption are rare or non-existent, as well as corruption "hotspots" that are more likely to be experienced by users of the national health system may be confronted.
-The sociodemographic profiles of the citizens most affected by corruption have been established and known.
+The research's findings were used to develop a new typology of corruption cases in the healthcare sector in Madagascar.
+The study identified the circumstances where cases of corruption are rare or non-existent, as well as corruption "hotspots" that are more likely to be experienced by users of the national health system.
+The study also established the sociodemographic profile of those citizens most affected by corruption.

-The study, and the resulting barometer developed by TI-Madagascar , will become a reference point for the annual measurement of the impact of corruption in the Malagasy healthcare sector.
+The study, and the resulting barometer developed by TI-Madagascar - called B-CORSAN -, will become a reference point for the annual measurement of the impact of corruption in the Malagasy healthcare sector.

 The study focused exclusively on the analysis of healthcare delivery at the patient level.
-In order to diagnose forms of corruption and their impacts in the health field, the research mobilized complementary methodologies:
+To do so, the study conducted:

 - A collection of testimonials based on anthropological research techniques.

-- A socioeconomic survey conducted by 60 investigators for 15 days among 3302 individuals.
+- A socioeconomic survey of 3302 individuals, conducted by 60 investigators for 15 days

 - In the six Madagascar provincial capitals, 84% of individuals agree that corruption exists in the health field.

 - A majority of the population (63%) recognises the need to file a complaint in a corruption case.
-Few, however, choice to submit a report (11%).
+Few, however, chose to submit a report (11%).

 - 27 different definitions of corruption were identified.
 This includes: over-billing of unnecessary or unused drugs; absenteeism; inadequate but prolonged care; unnecessary operations and referrals; charging families to release the body from the mortuary; and informal payments for access to appointments.

 - Organisations such as health facilities should be allowed to impose administrative sanctions for individual offences.